YaroslavPlaksii91/fin-tech/README.md

 - `npm run dev`: Starts the production server (after running `npm run build`).

 - `npm run lint`: Uses ESLint to analyze and fix syntax and style errors in JavaScript and JSX files.

-- `npm run stylelint`: Uses Stylelint to check styles in SCSS files for compliance with coding standards.

-- `npm run dep-list`: Shows a list of installed dependencies, including only production dependencies, providing extended information.

 - `npm run prepare`: Uses Husky to initialize hooks in your project.